Ethereal-OS/Manifest/README.md

 for all the EthrealOS Stuff:  $(call inherit-product, vendor/ethereal/config/common_full_phone.mk)

-for maintainer:  ETHEREAL_BUILD_MAINTAINER := IamCOD3X
+for maintainer:  ETHEREAL_MAINTAINER := IamCOD3X

 for Gapps Build: WITH_GAPPS := true [For Gapps] / false [For Vanilla]